Ferroxius/Palette/README.md

 ### Gameplay
 - Modern Combat Overhaul or any mods introducing new combat mechanics.
 I don't think things like attack commitment suit Skyrim
 - Hardcore mods.
 Things like survival mode will be supported but the list is not built around mods such as Frostfall
-- Mechanics such as religions.
+- New mechanics such as religions.
 Not my preference

 ### Content
 - Expansions to existing followers such as Serana Dialogue Addon.
 Don't really like mods such as those